 Print device problems can significantly impact on the productivity of your work environment and leave your team feeling frustrated.
 And like it or not, even the best printers will eventually stop performing at their highest potential.

-Issues that affect the functionality of your print devices can significantly impact on the productivity of your work environment and leave your team feeling frustrated.
-Eventually, all printers are going to stop performing at their highest potential, whether that means slowing down, continually experiencing errors, or just plain refusing to work.
-When that occurs, how do you know if printer repair or printer replacement is your best option?
+Whether this means your printer slowing down, continually experiencing errors, or just plain refusing to work, there are decisions to be made—when that occurs, how do you know if printer repair or printer replacement is your best option?

 There a few factors to keep in mind when deciding to replace or repair your print device: